Vestibular Schwannoma (Acoustic Neuroma, neurilemmoma or eighth nerve tumour)

 - Vertigo and Imbalance: Patients may experience episodic vertigo or a sense of imbalance, particularly with head movements.
 However, because the contralateral vestibular system often compensates for the slow loss of vestibular function, symptoms may be mild or absent.

-Cranial Nerve Involvement:
+2. Cranial Nerve Involvement:

 - Eighth Cranial Nerve: Tinnitus, hearing loss, and vestibular symptoms are indicative of eighth nerve involvement.
 Audiological testing typically reveals sensorineural hearing loss.

-- Fifth Cranial Nerve (Trigeminal Nerve): Involvement of the trigeminal nerve is common in larger tumors, particularly those greater than 2.5 cm in diameter.
+- Fifth Cranial Nerve (Trigeminal Nerve): Involvement of the trigeminal nerve is common in larger tumours, particularly those greater than 2.5 cm in diameter.
 Symptoms may include diminished corneal reflex, facial paraesthesia, and numbness.
 Muscle involvement is rare but possible in advanced cases.

 - Other Cranial Nerves: Although less common, large vestibular schwannomas may affect additional cranial nerves, including the glossopharyngeal (IX), vagus (X), accessory (XI), and hypoglossal (XII) nerves, leading to dysphagia, nasal regurgitation, vocal changes, and other deficits.
 In rare cases, the oculomotor (III), trochlear (IV), and abducens (VI) nerves may also be involved.

-Brainstem and Cerebellar Dysfunction:
+3. Brainstem and Cerebellar Dysfunction:

 - Large vestibular schwannomas may compress the brainstem, leading to symptoms such as ataxic gait, weakness, and sensory disturbances in the extremities, and exaggerated tendon reflexes.